Container Use works with any coding agent that supports the Model Context Protocol (MCP).

 enabled: true

-cmd: cu
+cmd: container-use

 args: